jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ---

 Q: If you use Play Dead on Singularity do the removed cards stay removed or enter play?

+A: The characters stay removed from game, until Singularity is removed from play or the start of the Singularity Player's next turn.

+^(Source: FB Post - Chad Daniel - UDE Approved)

+---

+Q: Does a frozen character thaw out if they get flickered by Singularity?

+A: Yes, most modifers do not track characters that leave play.
+The only ones that do will specically say they do either in the rules or in the card text.

+^(Source: FB Post - Chad Daniel - UDE Approved)

 # [SP//dr](http://vs.tcgbrowser.com/images/cards/big/CV2-007.jpg)
 *Set: Crossover Vol. 2*